scwebd/boozy-buddy-starter/README.md

 The app will allow the user to add drinks of various types, to view drinks sorted by rating, and to view all "Loved" and "Hated" drinks sorted alphabetically.

+## Getting Started

+Fork and then clone this repo; we'll follow the comments in key files to piece together the app's functionality.

 ## Author

 * **Sarah Cullen** - *Initial HTML/CSS*